antiless/cleanclip-vuepress/src/docs/whyyouneedclipboardmanager.md

-# Why You Need a Clipboard Manager
+# Why do you need a clipboard manager

+## Why clipboard content is important
-We use copy-and-paste on the clipboard everyday, but rarely realize those snippets of text and images contain important sparks of inspiration.
-They come from moments of creativity, yet can disappear when the computer shuts down.
+We use the clipboard to copy and paste every day, but we rarely realize that those texts and images contain important sparks of ideas.
+They come from moments of inspiration, but they may disappear when the computer is turned off.

+## What can a clipboard manager help you with
+### Seamless recording
-An excellent clipboard manager automatically saves these easily forgotten fragments, without requiring deliberate effort from you.
-For example, when browsing the web, you can quickly copy an interesting data point or design idea with a few clicks.
-Even if you forget the source later, the thought is preserved.
+An excellent clipboard manager can automatically save these easily forgotten fragments of creativity without you having to consciously record them.
+For example, when you are browsing a webpage and come across some data or design inspiration, you can easily copy and save it.
+Even if you forget the source later, the idea will not be lost.

-At work, you can also temporarily store needed file paths, meeting codes, etc in the clipboard for easy access later.
-This allows you to keep important breadcrumbs from your workflow, and incorporate them into new projects seamlessly.
+At work, you can also temporarily store file paths, meeting codes, and other information on the clipboard, so you can quickly access them without repetitive operations.
+This way, you can preserve important fragments of thoughts during your work process and incorporate them into new projects at any time.

-It eliminates the tedious steps of opening other apps to take notes, and avoids overwhelming your notes app with fragmented information.
-Such a tool persistently retains every passing idea you're prone to forgetting, so you can reignite your creative sparks anytime.
-It becomes a reliable vault of thoughts to help make full use of your bursts of inspiration.
+### No mental pressure from cluttering note-taking software
+It eliminates the tedious steps of opening other applications to create new notes and does not increase the management burden by archiving a large number of fragmented contents.
+With such a tool, every forgotten spark of inspiration will be continuously preserved, allowing you to reignite the flame of creativity at any time.

+### Instant access
-Having a clipboard manager means you can build your own knowledge base, and manage data, find inspiration, and complete work more efficiently.
-It will be your most practical creative aide and work companion.
+Having a clipboard manager means you can build your own knowledge repository and manage data, gain inspiration, and complete work more efficiently.
+It will become your most practical creative assistant and work partner.